maiahalle/DS105-Project/README.md

 ## Contributions

 **Maia:**
 Maia created the code to collect the Twitter dataset showing the 50 most common used words per twitter handles.
-She also wrote the Index, Motivation, Data Collection, and Citations sections of the README.md.
+She also wrote the Index, Motivation, Data Collection, and Bibliography sections of the README.md.
+Lastly, she created the webpage and added a theme.

 **Amara:**
 *Amara analysed the data, transforming it into multiple more easily useable dataframes.
 She then created some more easily interpretable bar graphs and wordclouds.
 She interpreted the data and drew conclusions based on our observations.*

 **Sarmad:**
 Sarmad wrote the Abstract, Motivations, Key Questions & Hypotheses, and Bibliography sections of the README.md, while also copy-editing the rest of it to ensure cohesiveness and consistency.
 He also did empirical research for all the substantive claims made about the Democrats and Republicans throughout the README-md.
-Lastly, he created the web-page for this project.

 ## Bibliography